Thursday, 27 June 2024

 Yet another Bukit Choras story

-From today's online version of New Straits Times (26 June 2024), the continuing story about the Bukit Choras archaeological site:
+From yesterday's online version of New Straits Times (26 June 2024), the continuing story about the Bukit Choras archaeological discoveries:

 USM researchers unearth life-size Buddha figure at Bukit Choras temple